elves/elvish/README.md

 * Try typing `echo [` and press Enter.
 Elvish knows that the command is unfinished due to the unclosed `[` and inserts a newline instead of accepting the command.
 Moreover, common errors like syntax errors and missing variables are highlighted in real time.

-* Elvish remembers which directories you have visisted.
+* Elvish remembers which directories you have visited.
 Press Ctrl-L to list visited directories, sorted by score.
 Type to filer, and use Up and Down to choose.
 Press Enter to cd into the chosen directory; press Escape to cancel.

   ![location mode](https://raw.githubusercontent.com/elves/images/master/location.png)

+  The filtering algorithm takes your filter and adds `**` to both sides of each path component.
+So `g/ed` becomes pattern `**g**/**ed**`, so it matches /home/xiaq/**g**o/elves/elvish/**ed**it.

-  NOTE: Default key bindings as listed above are subject to change in the future; but the functionality will not go away.
+* **NOTE**: Default key bindings as listed above are subject to change in the future; but the functionality will not go away.

 * Elvish doesn't support history expansion like `!!`.
 Instead, it has a "bang mode", trigerred by `Alt-,`, that provides the same functionality.
 For example, if you typed a command but forgot to add `sudo`, you can then type `sudo ` and press `Alt-,` twice to fix it: